 - Certification or anticipated eligibility for the American Board of Internal Medicine and/or Pediatrics.

-- Demonstrated academic commitment to the field of Allergy and Clinical Immunology in the form of scholarly publications and research endeavors.
+- Demonstrated commitment to leadership in the field of Allergy and Clinical Immunology in the form of research, teaching, and administrative endeavors.

 - Satisfactory letters of recommendation from the Program Director and three faculty members in their residency program of origin.